Ben Gurion airport is Israel's main international airport, located 15 kilometers or 9 miles from Tel Aviv.

 When I host business guests from overseas, I always send my guests before their arrival a letter addressed to Israeli immigration with my company logo, my name and local phone numbers.
 I was called a few times by immigration officers at the airport and my ability to vouch for my guests sped them through security.

-So if you’re a business traveler, do ask your host for such a letter in advance.
+So if you’re a business traveler,ask your host for such a letter in advance.
 It can make a huge difference.

-Traveling to Arab or Islamic Countries - If you plan on traveling to Arab or Islamic countries, some will not allow you in if your passport includes an Israeli visa or stamp.
+Traveling to Arab or Islamic Countries - If you plan on traveling to Arab or Islamic countries, some will not allow you to enter their country if your passport includes an Israeli visa or stamp.

 If you are on an organized tour, your local tour operator will probably be waiting for you with signs after you leave the immigration section.
 Be on the lookout for your tour name.